 This Policy sets out the basis on which we process your personal data in our capacity as personal data controller, as defined in the General Data Protection Regulation (EU) 2016/679 (the “GDPR“).
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-We may collect personal data from you when you use our website, when we enter into a legal services agreement, as a result of your legal relationship with us or contact with our staff or clients, or otherwise in the course of our business activities.
+We collect personal data from you when you use our website, when we enter into a legal services agreement, as a result of your legal relationship with us, when you contact with our staff or clients, or otherwise in the course of our business activities.

 In the context of provision of our professional services or otherwise in the course of our professional activity we may process the following categories of personal data: